Women's Bible Studies

 Led by Val Otheim on Wednesdays at 6:30 PM on Zoom

-Led by Noreen Sell on Thursdays at 6:30 PM on Zoom
+Led by Noreen Sell on Thursdays at 6:30 PM in person and on Zoom

 Curriculum: Psalms: Songs Along the Way, by Kathleen Nielson